Conni2461/portf/README.md

 # portf

-Portf is a cli tool for managing your stocks portfolio.
+Portf is a cli tool for managing your stonks portfolio.
 Originally it started as a rust project but I didn't get anywhere so here is take 2.

-Disclaimer: This is WIP, and I don't encourage or expect anyone to use it or adopt it.
-Future commits may delete this line, so stay tone and watch the repo :D
+Disclaimer: This is still WIP, and I don't encourage or expect anyone to use it or adopt it.
+Stay tone for future updates :D

 ## Concept and Architecture